QuizMaster-world/.github/profile/README.md

   - Over 12 fun game modes.
   - User-friendly interface designed for seamless navigation.
   - Many extra "frills" to make it a more pleasing experience.
-  - Real-time scoring to enhance the competitive experience.
   - Customizable window themes that allow users to personalize their experience.
   - Quick Startup of QuizCreator.
-  - Arguments allowed at start to speed up navigation.
+  - Startup arguments supported to speed up navigation.

 ### QuizMasterLite